asainsbury/vagrant-maker/README.md

 ## Introduction
 This code is a way for me to streamline the building of Vagrant hosts, on my Mac.

-After lots of research (Google) I've managed to come up with a compact and bijou Vagrantfile, which reads in a templated set of data (in YAMAL obviously!) and spins up the hosts when you vagrant up.
+After lots of research (Google) I've managed to come up with a compact and bijou Vagrantfile, which reads in a templated set of data (in YAML obviously!) and spins up the hosts when you vagrant up.
 To add to the smoothness of developing with Ansible, I also create some code in .ssh/config to alias the hostname, then generate the inventory file.
 Another play takes care of provisioning the host with ssh keys and adds a user.

+This allows you to be able to ssh into all the VM's and between all VM's for fast development.

 Run the playbook `ansible-playbook vagrant-maker.yml`